 What are the prices of accommodation?

 Prices differ a lot, depending on location and type of accommodation.
-In 2012 approximate prize for three room flat shared by a group of student varies between 13 and 17 thousands CZK per month including other fees.
-Price for 1bed apartment is app: 9.000 CZK plus fees.
+Approximate prize for three bedrooms flat shared by a group of students varies around 30 thousands CZK per month including other fees.
+Price for 1bed apartment is app: 11.000 CZK plus fees.
 It is usual here, that the price is being presented separately – fixed rent price and a bit variable fees for gas, electricity and housekeeping, which is based on monthly advance, with final surplus or back payment.
 If you find apartment thru agency it is common that you pay a deposit of 2 rents in advance.

 Is it difficult to find housing?